ShadzXD/incompetent-Psych-engine/README.md

 - Some bug fixes to base Psych 0.7.3
 - Inbuilt camera movement on note hit.
 (Can be changed from the options)
 - Cleaned up Boyfriend Sprites!
-- HUD is split into classes for easier custom hud creation.
+- HUD and Ratings have been split off to their own classes for PlayState clean up.

-**To be added!**

-- Source code file re-orginisation.
-- Some simple optimisations.
+-
 # **KNOWN ISSUES**
 - HTML5 will stutter when playing a video mid song